-When I track a band's album I'm usually tracking with mixing in mind for me, or anyone who might be mixing it.
-I'm going to create a direction sonically and get it 80% of the way there before we hit record.
+When I track a band's album I'm usually tracking with mixing in mind.
+Even if I’m not the mixer.
+I'm going to create a direction sonically and get it a good chunk of the way there before we hit “record.”
 That's my style.

-As a tracking engineer, it is my job to capture the performance of the artist with a sonic direction they dig.
+As a tracking engineer, it is my job to capture the performance of the artist with a sonic direction they’re into.
 The artist might want that "garage rock" sound or a "spacey indie-guitar" sound.
 It is my job to take those creative ideas and build an accurate sonic representation of their vision.

-Together as Engineer and Artist, we will be acting as a team in the studio.
-Because of this, I usually try to have a production meeting before the session to discuss references, music ideas, etc.
+Hit me up and lets have a production meeting before the session to discuss references, music ideas, etc.

 You have a microphone that you prefer...